gregoryhornyak/discord_bot/docs/issues.md

 todo:

 - the bot should run automates tests every first bootup of the day:
   - check databases, requests, connection, modules, dependencies

+- maybe move to YAML files